Prime Minister of Afghanistan

-On September 7, 2021 the Taliban officials who exercise de facto control of most of Afghanistan announced Islamic scholar Hasan Akhund as acting prime minister in a new interim government of the recently re-established Islamic Emirate of Afghanistan.
-The government is subject to the oversight of the supreme leader of Afghanistan, Hibatullah Akhundzada.
+The prime minister and government are subject to the instruction of the supreme leader.
+On September 7, 2021 the Taliban officials who exercised de facto control of Afghanistan announced Islamic scholar Hasan Akhund as acting prime minister in a new interim government of the recently re-established Islamic Emirate of Afghanistan.
+On August 15, 2025 Akhund and other members of his cabinet were appointed on a permanent rather than acting basis.

 History

 Kingdom

 The chairman of the Council of Ministers was not the prime minister, but the king.
 Only during his absence was the prime minister the acting chairman of the Council.

 Until 1963, King Mohammad Zahir Shah appointed his relatives as prime ministers.
 The king also had the power to dismiss or transfer the prime minister.
 From 1963 onwards, this was changed, stating that the head of the Afghan government was the prime minister, and that the government consisted of its ministers.
 It was the first time that the king did not play an important role in the government, leaving it to an elected authority.
 However, it also stated that they cannot engage in any other profession during their tenure of office.

 The 1964 Constitution also granted the prime minister the power to summon the Electoral College in case of the death of the king.
-The prime minister only answered to the Wolesi Jirga about the General Policy of the government, and individually for their prescribed duties.
+The prime minister only answered to the Wolesi Jirga (lower house of the Parliament) about the General Policy of the government, and individually for their prescribed duties.